 Sleep and Recovery: The Hidden Factor

-Your muscles don’t grow during exercise — they grow during recovery.
+Your muscles don't grow during exercise.
+They grow during recovery.
 Sleep is when the real transformation happens.

-7–9 Hours Sleep
+7 to 9 Hours Sleep

 Sleep deprivation increases ghrelin (hunger hormone) by 28% and decreases leptin (satiety hormone) by 18%.
 Poor sleep directly sabotages weight loss efforts, even with perfect diet and exercise.